 Got a debt problem?
 Join the club – so do many other Australians.
 Thankfully, there is a light at the end of the tunnel.

-Next, you need to work out how much money you can throw at the problem.
+Next, you need to work out how much you can afford to pay towards your outstanding debts.

 First, check your payslips to see how much after-tax income you’re earning each month.
 Second, check your bank statements and credit card statements to see how much money you’re spending each month.